A Farmgirl's Kitchen®

 NY strip steaks on charcoal grill with grill marks, small flame below the grates

-This easy to make steak marinade is made with olive oil, balsamic vinegar, brown sugar, prepared mustard, whiskey, and spices.
-Whiskey Marinated Steak is the BEST steak marinade!
+Whiskey steak marinade is made with olive oil, balsamic vinegar, brown sugar, prepared mustard, whiskey, and spices.
+It tenderizes any cut of steak and adds incredible flavor.

 Whiskey Marinated Steak on a cutting board with sliced tomatoes, grilled potatoes, and freshly picked green beans, sitting on a plate on top of a wooden cutting board with handle

-This steak marinade is the best marinade for t-bones or New York strip steak and topped with a roasted garlic blue cheese butter.
+This marinade for T-bones or New York strip steak and topped with a roasted garlic blue cheese butter.

 steak marinade being poured over a ribeye steak in an oval ceramic baking dish.